International-Data-Spaces-Association/IDS-G/Communication/CommunicationGuide.md

 ![structure of IDS Communication Specification](./images/Structure_Commuication.png)

+The [Bibliography](./notes/bibliography.md) contains links to relevant standards referenced by the above documents.
 ## Foundation ##

 The foundation package contains elements that commonly used.
 This includes standards that are used as foundation for the Communication Guide.